 Staging areas would be established for equipment and material storage within the Refuge boundaries.
 These areas may be on existing levees or in areas that would be filled as part of the Phase 2 actions later in the project.
-The Pond S5 forebay would be used for stockpiling before Pond S5 is hydraulically connected to Flood Slough.
 Material staging areas would not be located within the City of Menlo Park's Bedwell Bayfront Park.